bnodnarb/AIRMF/_posts/map/01-02-02-operational-context.md

 * Extend documentation beyond system and task requirements to include possible risks due to deployment contexts and human-AI configurations.
 * Follow stakeholder feedback processes to determine whether a system achieved its documented purpose within a given use context, and whether users can correctly comprehend system outputs or results.
 * Document dependencies on upstream data and other AI systems, including if the specified system is an upstream dependency for another AI system or other data.
 * Document connections the AI system or data will have to external networks (including the internet), financial markets, and critical infrastructure that have potential for negative externalities.
-Identify and document negative impacts as part of considering the broader risk thresholds and subsequent go/no-go deployment decisions.
+Identify and document negative impacts as part of considering the broader risk thresholds and subsequent go/no-go deployment as well as post-deployment decommissioning decisions.

 </details>